 Facial Implants Washington DC

 The aesthetic structure of the facial skeleton can be altered by either moving the facial bones or by adding facial implants.
-Dr. Baker is a nationally recognized expert in both techniques and can help you differentiate the approach that best suits your goals.
+Dr. Baker has lectured and published extensively in both techniques and can help you differentiate the approach that best suites your goals.
 After a sophisticated facial analysis, Dr. Baker will discuss all of the possible approaches and assist you to develop the optimal plan to achieve your goals.
-Dr. Baker uses facial implants to improve and enhance facial contours.
+Dr, Baker uses facial implants to improve and enhance facial contours.
 These implants can bring the face into balance by building up the chin, the cheeks, or the jaw.
 There are many facial implants available, manufactured from a variety of materials.
 They can help strengthen a jawline or bring the chin or cheekbones into balance with the rest of the face.

-If you feel that one or more of the procedures described here may benefit you, be sure to ask Dr. Baker for more information.
+If you feel that one or more of the procedures described below may benefit you, be sure to ask Dr. Baker for more information.

 To augment the cheek area, Dr. Baker can insert cheek implants through an incision in the mouth or through the eyelid, placing them directly on (or even below) the cheekbone.
 These facial implants can vary in size and shape, to achieve an individualized result.